adl-lang/adl/doc/protocols.md

         Sink<CtsQueryItem<K,V>> resultsTo;
     };

-    type Signal = Sink<Void>;

     type CtsQuery<Q,K,V> = Rpc<CtsQueryReq<Q,K,V>,Error<Signal>>;

 `CtsQueryItem<K,V>` defines the stream of results that will be received be the client.
 The client will receive:

   1. multiple updates, one for every value initially matching the query
-  2. a single endMarker value, indicating that the initial set is complete
+  2. a single endStream value, indicating that the initial set is complete
   3. subsequent update and delete values reflecting real-time changes to the matching values

 `CtsQueryReq<Q,K,V>` defines the data that a client must provide to a service for a continuous query.
-Specifically, it must include the query parameters themselves, and the sink to which the stream of results are to be send.
+Specifically, it must include the query parameters themselves, and the sink to which the stream of results are to be sent.

-A `Signal` is a sink expecting a contentless message that is expect to trigger some action.
-In this case we use it to cancel a continuous query.
+As for a streaming query, the `Signal` is used to cancel a continuous query.

 Hence to execute a continuous query, a client must: